Southern Nevada Correctional Center

-Southern Nevada Correctional Center was a medium-security men's prison in Jean, Clark County, Nevada (about 30 miles south of Las Vegas), owned and operated by the Nevada Department of Corrections.
+Southern Nevada Correctional Center is a medium-security men's prison in Jean, Clark County, Nevada (about 30 miles south of Las Vegas), owned and operated by the Nevada Department of Corrections.
 The facility has been closed since 2008.

 First opened in 1978, the facility was closed in 2000, then re-opened for two years to house inmates under 25 years of age.
 As late as 2015, Nevada legislators raised the possibility of reopening it, if only to illustrate a political point.